 For Ctrl-LMB, Blender will automatically rotate the last selected Edge (the source) for the subsequent operations if you have at least one face created, dividing the angles created between the newly created edge and the last two edges, creating a smooth angle between them.
 Blender will calculate this angle using the last positive and negative position of the last X and Y coordinates and the last connected unselected edge.
 If this angle exceeds a negative limit (following a quadrant rule) between the recently created edge and the last two, Blender will wrap the faces.
 But if you do not want Blender to rotate and smooth edges automatically when extruding from Ctrl-LMB, you can also inhibit Blender from rotating sources using the shortcut Shift-Ctrl-LMB.
 In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

 For both cases, Blender will inform the user about the source rotation during the creation process.
 If you look at the Adjust Last Operation Panel and press Ctrl-LMB, you will see that the Rotate Source is automatically checked and if Shift-Ctrl-LMB is used, it will be automatically unchecked.

 If you have three or more vertices selected, and Ctrl-LMB click, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
 This operation is similar to an extrude operation, which is explained in the Extrude page.

-When adding objects with Ctrl-LMB, the extrusions of the selected elements, being vertices, edges and faces with the Ctrl-LMB, are viewport dependent.
-This means, once you change your viewport, for example, from top to left, bottom or right, the extrusion direction will also follow your viewport and align the extrusions with your planar view.
+When adding Objects with Ctrl-LMB, the extrusions of the selected elements, being vertices, edges and faces with the Ctrl-LMB, are viewport dependent.
+This means, once you change your viewport, for example, from top to left, bottom or right, the extrusion direction will also follow your viewport and align your extrusions with your planar view.